jkirkwin/OO-Design-Class-Project-Revisited/StyleDoc-Assign3.md

 #### LoginView

+	Upon opening the application, the User is greeted by the LogIn screen.
+From this screen we can create new Accounts, Basic or Admin.
+We may then press the login button to go to HubView.

 #### HubView

+	The HubView, much like Model's Hub, is the core of the application.
+It is from here that all other screens originate.

 ##### Basic

+	If the User logs in with a Basic UserAccount they are presented with a simple HubView.
+Consisting of all the Devices they're allowed to see.
+Selecting any of these will open the Device Config Screen for the specific Device.

 ##### Admin

+	If the User logs in with an Admin UserAccount they are presented with the same simple HubView as a Basic UserAccount, as well as the Admin Panel.
+Manage Users will let you go see a list of all non-Admin Users and either delete the UserAccount or see their Basic HubViews.
+In future an Admin User will be able to add Devices to the BlackList of any user in the list.
+	Manage Devices takes the User to a list of Devices in the system.
+Selecting any of these Devices will delete it from the System.
+Selecting the New Device Button will take the User to the Create Device screen where a new Device can be created of any available type (Any new DeviceTypes will automatically be added to the list).
+The Device will be given a default label or a custom one if specified.
+It can also be created in either the ON or OFF state.
+	Manage Notifications will in future allow the admin to dictate which devices will send notifications.

 ### DeviceSceneBuilder

+	The DeviceSceneBuilder class provides the basis for all the Device Config Screens.
+It is used to construct the basic functions common to all Device Screens.
+Such as relabeling and turning the device on and off.

 #### CameraScene

+	Camera Scene allows for the Camera to start and stop recording when Device is ON.
+It also displays how full the diskSpace is.
+If the disk is full, the camera goes into an errored state.

 #### ThermostatScene

+	Thermostat Scene displays current Temperature in the correct DegreeType and can be converted from CELSIUS to FAHRENHEIT and back.
+New temperatures can be made with either DegreeType but will reject any Temperatures that are out of bounds.

 #### Lightbulb & SmartPlug

+	The remaining Devices only require the basic Device Functionality but have been given their own ViewBuilders for easy of future development.
+Dimmers or Meters come to mind.

 ## Tests